 Stephen Belber has been produced on Broadway and in over 25 countries.
 The Huntington previously produced his play Carol Mulroney.
 Other works include Match (Tony Award nomination for Frank Langella); Don't Go Gentle (MCC); Dusk Rings a Bell (Atlantic Theater Company); Tape (Naked Angels NY/LA/London); McReele (Roundabout Theater Company); A Small, Melodramatic Story (Labyrinth Theater Company); Geometry of Fire, (NYSAF/Rattlestick); Fault Lines (NYSAF/Naked Angels); and One Million Butterflies (Primary Stages).
 He was an associate writer on The Laramie Project (Drama Desk and Lucille Lortel Award nominations) and a co-writer on The Laramie Project: Ten Years Later.
 His films include Tape (dir.
 Richard Linklater), The Laramie Project (associate writer/Emmy Award nomination for screenwriting), Drifting Elegant, and Management, which he also directed, starring Jennifer Aniston, Woody Harrelson, and Steve Zahn.
 Television credits include "Rescue Me" and "Law and Order SVU."

 Peter DuBois is in his seventh season as Artistic Director at the Huntington where his directing credits include the world premieres of Lydia R. Diamond’s Smart People, Evan M. Wiener’s Captors, Stephen Karam’s Sons of the Prophet (2012 Pulitzer Prize finalist), Bob Glaudini’s Vengeance is the Lord’s, and David Grimm’s The Miracle at Naples; the regional premieres of Stephen Belber’s The Power of Duff and Gina Gionfriddo’s Becky Shaw and Rapture, Blister, Burn; and Craig Lucas’ Prelude to a Kiss.
-He will direct A. Rey Pamatmat’s after all the terrible things I do for the Huntington later this season.
 His West End/London credits include Rapture, Blister, Burn (Hampstead Theatre), All New People with Zach Braff (Duke of York’s Theatre), and Becky Shaw (Almeida Theatre).
 His New York credits include The Power of Duff with Greg Kinnear (New York Stage and Film/Powerhouse Theater); the premiere of Rapture, Blister, Burn (Playwrights Horizons, 2013 Pulitzer Prize Finalist); Sons of the Prophet (Roundabout Theatre Company, 2012 Pulitzer Prize Finalist); Modern Terrorism, Becky Shaw, Trust with Sutton Foster, All New People, and Lips Together, Teeth Apart (Second Stage Theatre); Measure for Pleasure, Richard III with Peter Dinklage, Mom, How Did You Meet the Beatles?, and Biro (The Public Theater/NYSF); and Jack Goes Boating with Philip Seymour Hoffman and The View From 151st Street (LAByrinth Theater Company/The Public Theater).
 Regional US and UK credits include productions at American Conservatory Theater, Trinity Repertory Company, Humana Festival of New Plays, Manchester Opera House, and King's Theater Glasgow.
 Before arriving at the Huntington, he served for five years as associate producer and resident director at The Public Theater, preceded by five years as artistic director of the Perseverance Theatre in Juneau, Alaska.
 Prior to his work at Perseverance, Mr. DuBois lived and worked in the Czech Republic where he co-founded Asylum, a multi-national squat theatre in Prague.
 His productions have been on the annual top ten lists of The New York Times, Time Out, New York Magazine, The New Yorker, Newsday, Variety, Entertainment Weekly, The Evening Standard, and Improper Bostonian, and he received an Honorable Mention for 2013 Bostonian of the Year by The Boston Globe Magazine.
-Mr. DuBois is currently directing The Power of Duff at the Geffen Playhouse.

 Scenic design by David Rockwell (Tony Award nominee for Kinky Boots and Lucky Guy); costume design by Bobby Frederick Tilley II (Sons of the Prophet at the Huntington and Roundabout Theatre Company); lighting design by Rui Rita (The Miracle at Naples); sound design by M.L.
 Dogg (Rapture, Blister, Burn and Sons of the Prophet at the Huntington); and projection design by Aaron Rhyne (Water by the Spoonful at Second Stage Theatre, The Power of Duff at Powerhouse Theatre).
 Production stage manager is Lori Ann Zepp.
 Stage manager is Candice D. Mongellow.